Contributed By Dirican | Gözütok

 The two-year hardening period applies to donations or gifts.

 Upon the decision of the court granted for the cancellation of the transaction, the assets subject to the decision shall again be involved to the debtor’s assets.
-The rights of a third party who has acquired title for an asset of the debtor in good faith shall be protected and the transaction shall not be cancelled.
+The rights of a third party that has acquired title for an asset of the debtor in good faith shall be protected and the transaction shall not be cancelled.

 The look-back periods are periods of prescription and therefore they are taken into account ex officio.